COMMITMENTS AND CONTINGENCIES

 NOTE 9 COMMITMENTS AND CONTINGENCIES

-On March 31, 2014, the Company received a Notice of Default letter from legal counsel representing the California State Teachers Retirement System (CalSTRS) (the landlord for the Companys past office space) indicating that the Company was in default of its lease for failure to pay monthly rent for the office space located at 2400 East Commercial Boulevard, Suite 612, Fort Lauderdale, FL 33304.
+On March 31, 2014, the Company received a Notice of Default letter from legal counsel representing the California State Teachers Retirement System (CalSTRS) (the landlord for the Companys office space) alerting that the Company was in default of its lease for failure to pay monthly rent for the office space located at 2400 East Commercial Boulevard, Suite 612, Fort Lauderdale, FL 33304.
 The letter demanded immediate payment of $41,937 for rent past due as of April 1, 2014.
-The landlord currently holds security deposits from the Company in the amount of $31,407.
 The Company had indicated in writing its intention to cooperate with the landlord while trying to resolve the matter.
 On February 11, 2015, the landlord, through its attorneys, filed a motion for summary judgment.
 The motion asked for $376,424 in unpaid rent, recovery of abated rents and tenant improvements and $12,442 in attorneys costs incurred by the landlord.
-The Company has reserved the entire amount.
-On April 22, 2015, the motion for unpaid rent, recovery of abated rents and tenant improvements and attorneys costs was granted by the Circuit Court of the 17th Judicial Circuit in and for Broward County.
-As previously disclosed, the Company has accrued the full amount of rent and attorney costs as well as interest at 4.75%.
+On April 22, 2015, the motion for unpaid rent, recovery of abated rents and tenant improvements and attorneys costs was granted by the Circuit Court of the 17th Judicial Circuit in and for Broward County and the Company has reserved the entire judgement of $388,866.
+The total amount is accruing interest at the statutory rate of 4.75%.
+The accrued interest on the judgement at September 30, 2020 and December 31, 2019 is $100,605 and $86,739, respectively.

 The entire disclosure for commitments and contingencies.